-Learn about the routing options available on IEX and how they interact with both the IEX Order Book and away venues.
+Learn about the IEX Router and how it interacts with both the IEX Order Book and away venues.
 IEX publishes first wave fill rate statistics each month on the Stats page.

 Use the IEX Router to Capture Liquidity with Confidence.

-The IEX routing options are designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations.
+The IEX Router is designed to interact with liquidity resting on IEX and sweep all markets displaying protected quotations.
 Once posted to the IEX Order Book, routable orders re-sweep to capture protected quotations that lock or cross the order’s limit.
 IEX’s unique POP architecture and low latency network protects routing orders from information leakage while maximizing fill rates.
-The two routing options are Router and Router Basic.
+IEX offers one simple routing option called Router.

 Rest Easy, then Re-sweep Available Liquidity

 If the limit price of a resting routable order is crossed or locked by one or more protected quotations, the IEX Router removes all or a portion of the order from the IEX Order Book, respectively, and routes to the protected quotation(s).

 Route with Confidence

 Through IEX’s low latency, deterministic network to all protected markets, coupled with our patent pending system architecture, IEX has minimized the opportunity for quotes to fade while routing orders.